matthewafay/Army-Men-II-Win-11-GFX-Improvement/README.md

 Select which Army Men game to configure:

-1. Army Men 2
+1. Army Men (Installed)
+2. Army Men II (Not Installed)
+3. Army Men RTS (Installed)
-2. Army Men: Toys in Space
+4. Army Men: Toys in Space (Installed)

-Enter your choice (1-2):
+Enter your choice (1-4):
 ```

+The script automatically detects which games are installed and shows their status.
+You can only configure games that are marked as "(Installed)".

 You can also skip the menu by using the `-GameChoice` parameter:
-- `.\Configure-ArmyMen.ps1 -GameChoice 1` for Army Men 2
+- `.\Configure-ArmyMen.ps1 -GameChoice 1` for Army Men
+- `.\Configure-ArmyMen.ps1 -GameChoice 2` for Army Men II
+- `.\Configure-ArmyMen.ps1 -GameChoice 3` for Army Men RTS
-- `.\Configure-ArmyMen.ps1 -GameChoice 2` for Army Men: Toys in Space
+- `.\Configure-ArmyMen.ps1 -GameChoice 4` for Army Men: Toys in Space

 ## Contributing